sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 16384-32767  | Specification Required
 | 32768-65535  | Reserved for Private Use

-Initial registrations for the "SWID/CoSWID Link Relationship Values" registry are provided below.
+Initial registrations for the "SWID/CoSWID Link Relationship Value" registry are provided below.
 Assignments consist of an integer Index value, the Relationship Type Name, and a reference to the defining specification.

 | Index       | Relationship Type Name   | Specification